numbat70/inclusion2021/index.md

 title: Welcome
 ---

-We are trying to do better about **Inclusion and Diversity** in Scottish Enterprise.
+We are trying to do better about **Diversity and Inclusion** in Scottish Enterprise.
 We are gathering guidelines and resources in one place.

 <blockquote class="red">